Cannabis is a plant-based drug. It can be smoked, eaten or vaped.

 Users do this mix by mixing the drug with tobacco and putting it in a pipe, lighting it, and then inhaling the smoke through water out of a large tube.
 There are many types of bongs, and not everyone uses tobacco.
 Like with joints, using tobacco in bongs increases the risk of nicotine dependence.

 People do this by mixing it into cakes (hash brownies), tea, yoghurt or sweets (gummies/lollipops).
-The amount of cannabis in these products can vary greatly and sometimes other harmful drugs are added too.
+The amount of cannabis in these products can vary greatly and sometimes – especially in sweets – other harmful drugs (particularly synthetic cannabinoids) are added or used instead.
 The effects of consuming edibles are unpredictable and it can be very easy to accidentally take a larger dose than you wanted to.

 Smoking cannabis with tobacco increases the risk of becoming dependent on nicotine.
 To avoid this, don’t use tobacco in bongs and spliffs.